MaximilianAhrens/nlp_reading_group/README.md

 # NLP Reading Group @Oxford-Man-Institue

 ## Overview
 This reading group focusses on **natural language processing for economics and finance**.
-Our aim will be to covering foundational papers such as different architectures of **transformers and attention structures** as well as on intersections of such NLP methods with e.g.
+Our aim will be to covering foundational papers such as different architectures of **transformers and attention structures** as well as on intersections of such NLP methods with e.g.:
 **1. language model numeracy**,
 **2. knowledge graphs and correlation matrices**,
-**3. cross-document/cross-dataset learning,
+**3. cross-document/cross-dataset learning**,
-**4. multi-modal learning,
+**4. multi-modal learning**

-**4. **time-series applications**

 ## Schedule